karlssberg/Motive/README.md

 ## Decisions Made Clear

-Motiv is a pragmatic solution to the _[Boolean Blindness](https://existentialtype.wordpress.com/2011/03/15/boolean-blindness/)_ problem (which is the loss of information resulting from the reduction of logic to a single true or false value).
+Motiv is a pragmatic solution to the _[Boolean Blindness](https://existentialtype.wordpress.com/2011/03/15/boolean-blindness/)_ problem (which is the loss of information resulting from the evaluation of logic to a single true or false value).
 It achieves this by decomposing logical expressions into individual atomic [propositions](https://en.wikipedia.org/wiki/Proposition), so that during evaluation, the specific causes of a decision can be preserved, and then put to use.
 In most cases this will be a human-readable explanation of the decision, but it could equally be used to surface state.